-- Antibiotics: Antibiotics like Tetracycline and Macrolide combat acne-causing bacteria and inflammation.
+- Antibiotics: Antibiotics like Tetracycline, Erythromycin, and Macrolide combat acne-causing bacteria and inflammation.

 4. Prefer Laser Over Other Hair Removal Methods

 To prevent acne breakouts in the first place, avoid shaving, waxing, or plucking your eyebrows.
-Instead, consider laser therapy as a more permanent solution.
+You also may consider laser therapy to reduce hair.